colinyjchung/jinnzhong/content/posts/20250907-my-year-in-comics.md

 A drop that took me a while to process:

 From the notebook: Why am I dropping this?
 Stories are solid, have social commentary.
 Art is beautiful.
 Have I succumbed to the bright shiny object syndrom with X?
 I know I wanted to cut certain pulls because of the high number of subs I have.
 But there are still reasons beyond that right?
 I think, it could be because I haven't CARED about the PROT so far.
 I never had an emotional moment.
 No frisson, no sympathy.
 There also hasn't been any interesting MECHs.
 The MECH is straightforward (and built into it years ago).
 It's a standin for prejudice (no this isn't X-Men).
 Problem is - the MECH isn't really explored FURTHER.
 I don't know how the MECH affects the in-world STAKES further for the characters, for the community.
 All the things that show up in relationship to the MECH are tropey.
 WE've seen this.
 Maybe if it dug deeper into the "little things" of daily life?
 I dunno.

 Two drops that were "good, but not great" and me trying to figure out why I wanted to drop them:
-* PROT's voice and character is solid, the story is paced well, but I just. didn't. care.
-I don't know what to say here.
-PROT sorta has this one friend they abandoned and that story caused emotional turmoil (which is good, but dropping them meant a vacuum for said turmoil?).
-I guess another thing that's not working for me is I'm not clear on what they want and what they're about.
-WHAT IS THIS STORY SAYING?
-If they're a loner who burns people, lean into that, but the interactions and narration is non-existent.
-Who is this PROT?
-I don't know.
-In the same sense... who is PROT2 (other series I dropped)?
-There's no bold confidence (voice) for who they are.
-They beat up bad guys, saves children, acts like a jerk to their "guy in chair", and is just this cold hostile being, but their VOICE, their narration, doesn't give me a sense of what they WANT.
-They want to change, not embrace violence.
-OK, fine, but where next?
-How are they trying?
-A series I dropped after it took me a couple of issues to realize that the author was being meta and funny.
-But once I figured out the sense of humor...
-I gave up on it.
-* I think part of the fun was not grokking it at first, but then I did, and I was like OK, I get it, you're clever, but that doesn't necessarily make for a GOOD STORY.
-The hijinks don't create enough moemntum, and the POV hasn't grown or moved.
-The ARC is stalled out.
-What does PROT even want?
-They're lost, they're a loser, has no purpose except pining for LOVR.
-We don't get their voice/narration.
-THe POV isn't strong so I have no emotional investment.

-Two drops that were "good, but not great" and me trying to figure out why I wanted to drop them: